nikhil3042/Supertails_crossbrowser/README.md

 # Run all tests using the default environment (dev)
 pytest

+#for chrome or edge:
+pytest --browser=chrome
+pytest --browser=edge

 # Run tests against a specific environment (e.g., staging)
 # On Windows PowerShell:
 $env:ENV="staging"; pytest